-Success is neither an accident nor a secret; it is a product of careful planning, hard work, networking, perseverance, and an honest introspection that raises serious consideration of lessons from failure – yours and others’.
+Success does not come by accident; it is a product of careful planning, hard work, networking, perseverance, and an honest introspection that raises serious consideration of lessons from failure – yours and others’.
 A complete political culture change is required for Mthwakazi to progress; Mthwakazi groups need to come together and make success happen.

 We appreciate that Mthwakazi is a multi-ethnic, multi-cultural nation, and with that comes the diversity of political opinion.
 It is essential that we establish and protect a friendly atmosphere in which people holding fundamentally different political views not only live together but also argue safely.

-Far from popular belief, political diversity is not necessarily a threat to our political space but adds to its enrichment.
+Far from popular but mistaken belief, political diversity is not necessarily a threat to our political space but a true reflection of our society and it adds to the enrichment of the space.
 We need to be sensitive with how we approach Mthwakazi national political issues; it is important that everyone is wholly included within the various systems and processes if we are to loosen the grip and reverse the damaging effect of ZANU PF politics within our territory.

 The politically delusional individuals and groups within our society aside, we all agree that ZANU PF governance has been a total disaster in Mthwakazi; what the party has imposed as a government over Mthwakazi consists of overtly discriminatory systems ably supported by institutions whose main objective is to interfere with the way Mthwakazi society operates.
 How we break that cycle is neither easy nor a one-man job but a responsibility of the whole community.